openkfw/d4dtools/docs/gis.md

 further disaggregate georeferenced data types.

 ## Legal Aspects
-Human rights risks: In countries with human rights issues or in conflict settings, project location data containing exact GPS coordinates could be used against the population or vulnerable parts thereof, such as minorities.
+**Human rights risks**: In countries with human rights issues or in conflict settings, project location data containing exact GPS coordinates could be used against the population or vulnerable parts thereof, such as minorities.
 This information could be misused for targeting them via discriminatory policies, (state) terror